 The lunch menu, designed to be shared, consists of small plates of Caeser san choy bau served with crusty bread and house made poppy seed butter, chicken lollipops with togarashi and brown butter foam, and pork belly charcoal baos with Asian slaw and crispy onion.

 Larger plates range from sous vide steak sandwiches on sourdough with horseradish mayo, semi-dried tomatoes and basil pesto, to Three Little Indians tandoori chicken sliders with mango chutney, and Granchio - house made squid ink fettuccine with blue swimmer crab, cherry tomatoes, garlic and chilli.

 Alternatively, there's a charcuterie board piled with cured Italian meats, gorgonzola, marinated olives, house pickles and fresh King Street bread, or try a selection of Chef's favourite dishes and special items not listed on the menu.

 Desserts include delicious chocolate brownies served with chocolate soil, hazelnut, mint and mascarpone, and honey panna cotta - a perfect combination of sweet and sour with cherries, honey and chocolate.

-In addition, there's a selection of gourmet sandwiches and wraps, seasonal salads, and sweet treats such as espresso brownies, bliss balls and popcorn donuts.
+In addition, there's a selection of gourmet sandwiches and wraps, seasonal salads, and house made sweet treats such as bliss balls, banana bread and carrot cake.

 258 Adelaide St